fortrabbit/legal/sub-processors.md

 ## Embedded content

 In certain cases we might embed content from other web services in our websites.
 This can be a hotlink, some JS, or an iframe.
 Examples are a **YouTube** video, or a poll by **Google forms** or just an image from another website.
 Of course, this might contain your IP and a timestamp as well.

+## Fraud protection

+We validate associated e-mail addresses when registering an Account against lists of trashmail providers.
+We use [ZeroBounce](https://www.zerobounce.net/) for that.
+Certain tyope of e-mails will not be accepted for Account registration.

 ## Content Delivery Network